GStreamer/gstreamer/subprojects/gst-docs/markdown/additional/design/mediatype-video-raw.md

      bottom field (`GST_VIDEO_BUFFER_FLAG_BOTTOM_FIELD`).
 Top and bottom fields are expected to alternate in this mode.
-Caps for this interlace mode must also carry a `format:Interlaced` caps feature (`GST_CAPS_FEATURE_FORMAT_INTERLACED`) to ensure backwards compatibility for the new mode (Since: 1.16)
+Caps for this interlace mode must also carry a `format:Interlaced` caps feature (`GST_CAPS_FEATURE_FORMAT_INTERLACED`) to ensure backwards compatibility for the new mode. `width` and `height` fields in caps indicate **frame** dimensions not field dimensions, meaning the height of the video data inside the buffers will be half of the height in the caps.
+(Since: 1.16)

  - **chroma-site**, `G_TYPE_STRING`: Default `GST_VIDEO_CHROMA_SITE_UNKNOWN`.
    The chroma siting of the video frames.